Do you recommend to completely discontinue the consumption of cow’s milk? Why?

 - Dairy does not create strong bones and dairy does not protect against osteoporosis).
 On the contrary, dairy has been associated with worse bone health.

-- Dairy is associated with increased risk of diabetes, both Diabetes Type 1 and Diabetes Type 2.
+- Dairy is associated with increased risk of diabetes, both Type 1 Diabetes and Type 2 Diabetes.

 - Dairy is associated with an increased risk of skin disorders, including acne and other skin disorders, like eczema.